 This look is created by having one shoulder bare and one strap running across the opposite shoulder to the underside of the armhole.
 It creates quite a fashion statement and is very effective in a plain color fabric showing off the design.

 This is one of the wider types of neckline.
 It is graceful and flattering to the neck area of the wearer.
 It is sometimes called the ‘Bateau’ neckline.
 Boat necklines draw the eye to the shoulders and lower neck of the wearer.
 It sits just below the collarbone and balances wider hips or narrow faces.
-This is a complimentary neckline which is open and very feminine.
+This is a complimentary neckline that is open and very feminine.
 The boat neckline looks great with a simple necklace on top.

 Looking for something soft and draped?
 The cowl neck has extra fabric in the cut to allow for drapes in the neck area.
 The cowl neck flatters all sorts of body shapes when made in a soft fabric.
 The drapes of fabric will fall according to the texture and weight of the fabric.
 This is a style for stretch fabrics and sweater knits.